 This agreement covers new articles, with corresponding authors at Dutch universities and UMCs, published in Taylor & Francis Open Select (hybrid) journals.
-Use our Open access options finder for the full list of journals offering this open access publishing option.
+Use our Open access cost finder for the full list of journals offering this open access publishing option.

 Some articles which are not original research papers, such as Editorials, Announcements, and Book Reviews, are not covered by this open access publishing agreement.

 Articles published in Taylor & Francis Open and Cogent OA journals aren’t currently covered by this agreement.
 However, many Dutch institutions have funding to support publishing in fully open access titles.
 Please talk to your librarian about the options available.

 If your paper has a corresponding author based at a qualifying Dutch institution you don’t need to pay any charges to make your article open access.
 However, if the journal you are publishing in has separate costs, such as page charges or color charges, these will still apply.